While most people count on coffee for quick energy, many also rely on a morning cup of joe to get things going in the bathroom.

 3. Sack the Sugar

-Cutting back or eliminating sugar is also a smart idea, Largeman-Roth says.
+Largeman-Roth says cutting back or eliminating sugar is also a smart idea to help you avoid constipation (and other digestive issues, like abdominal pain from coffee).
 To flavor your coffee without sugar, add a sprinkle of cinnamon, a splash of unsweetened vanilla almond milk or a dash of unsweetened cocoa powder.

 4. Stay Hydrated